Divided Supreme Court rejects Trump administration's push to rebuke judge over foreign aid freeze

 By a 5-4 vote, the court told U.S. District Judge Amir Ali to clarify his earlier order that required the Republican administration to release nearly $2 billion in aid for work that had already been done.

+Although the outcome is a short-term loss for President Donald Trump’s administration, the nonprofit groups and businesses that sued are still waiting for the money they say they are owed.
+One of the organizations last week was forced to lay off 110 employees as a result, according to court papers.

+It’s the second time the new administration has sought and failed to persuade the Supreme Court to immediately rein in a lower-court judge in legal fights over actions taken by Trump.

 Justice Samuel Alito led four conservative justices in dissent, saying Ali lacks the authority to order the payments.
-Alito wrote that he is stunned the court is rewarding “an act of judicial hubris.”
+Alito wrote that he is stunned the court is rewarding “an act of judicial hubris and imposes a $2 billion penalty on American taxpayers.”

 The court’s action leaves in place Ali’s temporary restraining order that had paused the spending freeze, Ali is holding a hearing Thursday to consider a more lasting pause.

-The majority noted that the administration had not challenged Ali’s initial order, only the deadline.
+The majority noted that the administration had not challenged Ali’s initial order, only the deadline, which in any event passed last week.

 The court told Ali to “clarify what obligations the government must fulfill to ensure compliance with the temporary restraining order, with due regard for the feasibility of any compliance timelines.”